alaminopu/kctl/readme.md

 # kctl

-A CLI tool for making developer life easy. some shortcut command for kubernetes
+A CLI tool for making kubernetes commands more easier

 ## Build